 Mix your gelatin in a pan of 2L of hot water, and then add the rest of the ingredients to the pan.

-Heat the mixture on a low heat until everything is cooked through (30mins – 1hour).
+Heat the mixture on low heat until everything is cooked through (30mins – 1hour).

-Pour the mixture into small ice cube trays and used as needed.
+Pour the mixture into small ice cube trays and use as needed.